Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day04_session03_ljo_Explore-how-the-out-of-the-box-controller-works-along-with-what-it-can-and-cannot-do.md

 3. How eXist Finds the Controller
 The controller outputs XML in the eXist-db specific namespace:
  `http://exist.sourceforge.net/NS/exist`
-4. The controller-config.xml Configuration File
+4. The controller-config.xml file

-## Rule 1: you put the controller in the root of your app collection
+## Rule 1: you put the controller in the root collection of your app
 And you name it `controller.xql`.